rguides

 )

-Creating Animations with gganimate
+Creating animations with gganimate

 Static plots show one moment in time. gganimate extends ggplot2 to show how your data changes across states—whether time periods, categories, or steps in an algorithm.